KaviSachania/Draft-Strategy-Sim/README.md

 Built using Python Django, MongoDB, and ReactJS.

-Web application is live at [draftstrategysim.com](https://www.draftstrategysim.com)
+Web application is live at [draftstrategysim.com](https://www.draftstrategysim.com) (no longer live)

 ![home](draftstrategysim-home.png)